BYUI-CSE210/greed-greed-team-09-che/README.md

 Greed is played according to the following rules.

-1. Gems (*) and rocks (o) randomly appear and fall from the top of the screen.
+1. Gems (*)(#) and rocks (o)(+) randomly appear and fall from the top of the screen.
-2. The player (#) can move left or right along the bottom of the screen.
+2. The player (@) can move left or right along the bottom of the screen.
-3. If the player touches a gem they earn a point.
+3. If the player touches a basic gem (*) they earn a point.
+4. If the player touches an enhanced gem (#) they earn five points.
-4. If the player touches a rock they lose a point.
+5. If the player touches a rock (o) they lose a point.
+6. If the player touches an enhanced rock (+) they lose five points.
-5. Gems and rocks are removed when the player touches them.
+7. Gems and rocks are removed when the player touches them.
-6. The game continues until the player closes the window.
+8. The game continues until the player closes the window.

 ## Team Mebers: